• Skip to primary navigation

 Best Beef Recipes is an Amazon Associate.
 We receive compensation for purchases made through affiliate links.

-Cook up an unforgettable holiday dinner with our easy Boneless Prime Rib recipe!
+Cook up an unforgettable holiday dinner with our easy Boneless Rib Roast recipe!
 Only 5 minutes of prep and 3 simple ingredients: beef, salt, and pepper.
 This is the best boneless rib roast that's so simple to make and packed with flavor!

 Jump to:

-• Prime Rib Recipe Tips
+Prime Rib Recipe

 When we say this is one of the easiest rib roast recipes you will ever make, we mean it!
 This recipe is a showstopper and just perfect when served over creamy mashed potatoes or instant pot mashed potatoes.

 This boneless rib roast recipe is as delicious as it gets.
 Using just salt, pepper, and a beautifully marbled cut of beef, we are going to show you how to make the juiciest, most tender rib roast.
-It's perfect for serving over any holiday meal.
+It's perfect for serving at any holiday meal.

 This was my first time making a boneless prime rib and it turned out perfectly.
 My family was so impressed.
 Thank you for the step-by-step recipe.
 I will never make it any other way!